ninoperanidze/Predicting-real-estate-prices/README.md

 # Price Prediction App

-This is a Flask-based web application that predicts the price per square meter for properties based on various features such as area, type, district, status, and condition.
+This is a Flask-based web application that predicts the rental price per square meter for properties based on various features such as area, type, district, status, and condition.

 ## Features

-- Predicts price per square meter based on user inputs.
+- Predicts rental price per square meter based on user inputs.
 - User-friendly interface with dropdown menus for categorical features.
 - Uses a trained XGBoost model for predictions.